microlinkhq/www/src/pages/docs/sdk/integrations/jekyll.md

 In the code above, we are associating microlink cards with the class name `card-preview`.

-So now, when we write a new jekyll post, we are going to associate `card-preview` class name with the links we want to convert into beauty preview
+So now, when we write a new jekyll post, we are going to associate `card-preview` class name with the links we want to convert into beauty preview.

 ```markdown
 [](https://www.theverge.com/2016/4/1/11342104/tesla-model-3-announcement-photos){:.card-preview}